 By 1900, the Boucheron company was firmly established as a leader of the Art Nouveau movement, using previously unheard of combinations of precious stones and other materials, as well as pioneering the use of more unusual elements such as onyx, ivory, and bronze.
 It is believed that Maison Boucheron created the first Dragonfly brooch in 1903.
 This design is still highly symbolic of the Art Nouveau movement.

 Frédéric Boucheron died in 1902, and the company was passed down to his children, notably Louis, who kept up his father’s well-established practices and high standards.
 A keen proponent of the emerging Art Deco movement of the time, Louis also oversaw the expansion of the company overseas.
 Boutiques opened in Moscow, London, and New York.

 Throughout the 20th century, Maison Boucheron remained one of the most prominent suppliers of jewelry and precious stones.
 Many of the world’s royal families trace their jewelry to Boucheron.
 Louis Boucheron himself often acted as a consultant to prominent regimes to assist in the appraisal of jewelry collections that had been acquired, often over centuries.

-Following Louis Boucheron’s death in 1959, the company still remained firmly as a family-owned business until the mid-1990s when it was sold to the Schweizerhall Corporation and then onto Gucci in 2000.
+Following Louis Boucheron’s death in 1959, the company still remained firmly as a family-owned business until the mid-1990s.
+Schweizerhall Corporation purchased the company and then sold it onto Gucci in 2000.